pich02/DeckRommSync-Standalone/README.md

 (The Background Worker will fetch your Collections / Platforms / etc.)

 ### Configurate Platform Matching
-After the Background Worker runs for the first time, you can see your Platforms on the Config-Page.
+After the Background Worker runs for the first time, you can see your Platforms and Collections on the Config-Page.\
 **Steamdeck System Path:** Enter the path of your RetroDeck installation under `Steamdeck System Path`.

 Below, you will see a table with all platforms.